Worksheet Week 7

 2. Build the regression function.

-3. Is the coefficient significant?
+3. Are the coefficients significant?

 4. Interpret the coefficients.